rubenmate/Letterboxd-Tweet-Poster/README.md

 6. If you want to run it as a docker container you can use the dockerfile.

 ### Docker Container

 1. Clone repository `git clone https://github.com/rubenmate/Letterboxd-Tweet-Poster`
 2. Move to the cloned folder
 3. Build the image `docker build -t letterbot .`
 4. Export environment variables to a file `echo CONSUMER_SECRET=foo >> my-env.txt` (CONSUMER_KEY, CONSUMER_SECRET, ACCESS_TOKEN, ACCESS_TOKEN_SECRET required)
-5. Run the container `docker run --env-file ~/my-env.txt letterbot`
+5. Run the container `docker run -d -v /mnt/hdd/letterbot/config/config.json:/src/config.json --env-file ~/my-env.txt letterbot`